Bristol and Gloucestershire Rotation

 To provide a comprehensive training in the Psychiatry of Learning Disability affording clinical, research and managerial experience.
 This will enable specialty trainees on completion of the Scheme to successfully apply for consultant posts in the Psychiatry of Learning Disability.

 There are currently seven training posts (NTNs) within the Scheme.
 There is the possibility that one of these could become an Academic Clinical Fellow (ACF) post attached to both the scheme and the University of Bristol for interested candidates.
 The rotation is currently coordinated by Dr Toni Hovey (Training Programme Director).

 Our scheme is one of the most highly regarded learning disability rotations in the UK, offering a wide breadth of training opportunities.
-It currently comprises of ten diverse placements in adult learning disability teams, four in Gloucestershire and five in the Bristol area, one of which is a Forensic LD post and also a Neurodevelopmental post both in Bristol.
-There are also opportunities to do a placement with a CAMHS/LD trainer in Bristol and also South Gloucestershire if required.
+It currently comprises of ten diverse placements in adult community learning disability teams, four in Gloucestershire, five in the Bristol area and one in Wiltshire.
+In addition there is a Forensic LD post and also a Neurodevelopmental post both in Bristol.
+There are also opportunities to do a placement with a CAMHS/LD trainer in Swindon and also South Gloucestershire if required.
 Within Gloucestershire, specialty trainees have the opportunity to work in Child and Adolescent Mental Health.
 There is also an opportunity for the trainee to undertake special interest with a Forensic Learning Disabilities consultant and gain experience in neurodevelopmental psychiatry.

 The trainee will be expected to rotate between their choices of three of these posts during their training, spending 12 months in each placement.
 The posts all rotate in August so a trainee joining the scheme in February may start with a 6 month post in the first instance before falling in line with the August rotation.